 Mark Yarm‘s new book Everybody Loves Our Town follows the rise and fall of grunge, and how it affected its sleepy seaside town of origin.
 Yes, there is Candlebox.

-Mark Yarm‘s Everybody Loves Our Town is a compelling, weighty tome (over 500 pages) that documents the Seattle music scene of the late ’80s and throughout the ’90s.
-There are heroes and villains, big names and small, humour and tragedy and, of course, sex, drugs and rock ‘n’ roll.
+Everybody Loves Our Town is a compelling, weighty tome (over 500 pages).
+It documents the Seattle music scene through nearly two decades.
+The book has heroes and villains, big names and small, humour and tragedy.
+And, of course, sex, drugs and rock ‘n’ roll.

-The book came out of Yarm’s experience writing an oral history of the Seattle indie label Sub Pop for Blender, the irreverent music magazine where he worked as a senior editor.
+The book started with Yarm’s experience writing an oral history of the Seattle indie label Sub Pop for Blender.
+For a time, he worked as senior editor at the irreverent music magazine.
 The magazine folded in 2008, which left Yarm a severance package and the time to work on Everybody Loves Our Town.

 Seattleites, anyone old enough to have lived through grunge or even those just discovering Nirvana, Mudhoney or even Tad, is better for it.

 Shawn Conner: Have you ever had an interview that’s gone completely off the rails?